Central Florida Zoo and Botanical Gardens are on the edge of Lake Monroe in Sanford, Florida.

 The Central Florida Zoo is home to breathtaking flora growing throughout the area.

-The zoo has three gardens – Butterfly Garden, Health and Wellness Garden, and Spines, Thorns, and Prickles Garden.
+The zoo has three gardens – Butterfly Garden, Health and Wellness Garden, Spines, Thorns, and Prickles Garden.

 Meet the Indian Rhino